BeipDev/BeipMU/Documentation/CommandLine.md

 Opens up a webview pane.

-  url - The link to the webview, just a regular URL.
-For local files, remember to use file:// position - Optional position, if you always want the webview to appear in a certain screen position/size
+  * url - The link to the webview, just a regular URL.
+For local files, remember to use file://
+  * position - Optional position, if you always want the webview to appear in a certain screen position/size
+  * state - Window state, current value is only 'maximized'